leon-vv/Traceon/README.md

 ![Image of Einzel lens traces](https://raw.githubusercontent.com/leon-vv/traceon/main/images/einzel-lens-traces.png)

 ## Features

+v0.8.0:
+- New plotting module (charge density, equipotential lines)
+- Automatic orientation of normal vectors
+- Geometry functions for extruding/revolving edges of surfaces
+- Tracing of particles other than electrons (charge, mass as input)
+- Various bug fixes and improvements

+**Breaking changes**:
+- Call `P.show()` after `P.plot_mesh()` to show figures
+- Normal vectors should be oriented automatically (please check if this works correctly for your geometry)

 v0.7.0:
 - Generate structured, high quality meshes using the new parametric mesher (drop GMSH)